 Nominations must be received at the Northeastern IPM Center office on or before Friday, October 27, 2023.

 Determination of Award Winners

-One award will be made to a qualified professional and one to a student.
+Students and qualified professionals are eligible.
 Winners will receive $500 each.
-Both winners must provide a story (for the Northeastern IPM Center website and/or newsletter, and social media outlets) and/or present a webinar hosted by the Northeastern IPM Center before receiving the financial award.
+Winners must provide a story (for the Northeastern IPM Center website and/or newsletter, and social media outlets) and/or present a webinar hosted by the Northeastern IPM Center before receiving the financial award.

 Presentation of Awards

 IPM awards will be presented within 12 months of the winners being notified, at a professional meeting or conference (including virtual venues) appropriate to the awardee’s area of expertise.
 Such events allow award winners to be recognized by their colleagues and friends.
 Your suggestions on an appropriate venue for presentation of the award to your nominee are welcome and greatly valued.